 From Dr. Z - Carpal tunnel syndrome specialist

 Carpal tunnel steroid shots are injections into your wrist which can manage the most common symptoms of carpal tunnel syndrome.
-This is a popular, “go-to” remedy of almost every carpal tunnel doctor.
+This is a popular, “go-to” remedy for almost every carpal tunnel doctor.
 The reason is because when the shots works, the results are dramatic.
 But when don’t, it’s a big disappointment.

 Overall, steroid shots for carpal tunnel syndrome are effective 45% of the time.
+That's not a bad result, especially if you have excruciating hand or finger

 pain or crushing